 - helps our mitochondria (fat burning batteries) work better

-There is evidence lack of glutathione may be related to the loss of hair color.
-Glutathone levels also tend to drop as we get older.
-As such, anything that could bolster glutathoine levels would be a good thing.
+Evidence also suggests a lack of glutathione may be related to the loss of hair color.
+Glutathione levels also tend to drop as we get older.
+As such, anything that could bolster glutathione levels would be a good thing.

-Alpha lipoic acid is another in the list of anti-oxidants found in Halo Beauty.
-As an antioxidant, it's been shown to improve sun induced phto-aging and might even help reduce smoking induced skin damage too.
+Alpha-lipoic acid is another antioxidant found in Halo Beauty.
+Alpha-lipoic acid has been shown to improve sun-induced photo-aging and might even help reduce smoking-induced skin damage too.
 It might also improve blood flow as well.

-I can appreciate Tati Westbrook mentioning it's cruelty free.
-I like the fact the product creation did not involve cruelty to animals.
-I don't see this said often enough in the supplement world.
+I can appreciate Tati Westbrook mentioning it's cruelty-free.
+I like the fact the product did not involve cruelty to animals.
+I don't see this mentioned much in the supplement world.

-Halo Beauty is vegan so there is nothing it from animals -including sharks.
+Halo Beauty is vegan, so it contains nothing from animals -including sharks.

-I was glad to see that Halo Beauty did not contain any collagen?
-Buy why you ask; Isn't collagen important?
-Yes it is, but when you eat collagen, it's not absorbed as collagen.
+Collagen is popular for just about everything these days but honestly, I was glad to see that Halo Beauty did not contain it?
+But why you ask; Isn't collagen important?
+Yes, it is, but when you eat collagen, it's really not absorbed as collagen.
 Rather, it's absorbed as individual amino acids -just like any other protein is.
-Eating collagen does not replenish the collagen in your skin.
-This is why all those collagen supplements and drinks you see in stores are total baloney.
+Your body treats it like any other protein.

 See the review of weight loss scams for more insights.